claresudbery/clare-wiki-ably/pages/organising/tools/kit.md

 ## Routine actions
 ### Change which posts are featured on subscriber page

+When posting...

+- The last page when clicking Continue to publish
+- ...gives you the option to feature the new post on the creator profile
+- (as well as set a thumbnail and some other things)

+After the fact...

 - Grow => Creator profile => Newsletter posts (on right)
 - Turn on "Show Newsletter Posts" to show all of them